 If the idea is that this mishmash of holiday goods is supposed to spur a shopping spree, then it’s not working on me.
 However, I do find that it’s a powerful, if somewhat stressful, reminder that it’s time to get the family’s holiday plans together.

 My son wants to come home but he doesn’t know yet when he can leave, so we wait and we wait.
-We wait with buying tickets and making definite plans.
 What he does know is that he won’t be home for Thanksgiving – no time off in his schedule to fly from Europe to California for a few days of Thanksgiving get-togethers.

 Holiday planning can be stressful for anyone – whether living abroad or not.
 However, the added burden of international travel with its expenses and time constraints further complicates the puzzle of making the season a happy one for all involved.